buraglio/IPv6-eVPN/README.md

 # IPv6-eVPN

 ### Multi-Vendor IPv6 eVPN configuration lab
-Included here are the Test configurations for Mikrotik and Arista testing using Arista as backbone routers and Mikrotik as both CPE and an IPv6 DHCP-PD server as well as the Topology and Eve-NG Lab XML File.
+Included here are basic lab configurations for Mikrotik and Arista testing using Arista as backbone routers and Mikrotik as both CPE and an IPv6 DHCP-PD server as well as the Topology and Eve-NG Lab XML File.
 This lab should provide a foundation for eVPN isolation of CPE with IPv6 connectivity and should be suitable as a basis for building an ISP using such techniques.

 ### Files and such